BlackPanter115/AddRaizo/README.md

 * If you want to made the changes without the script, use the "Manual" folder to know how to add Live Raizo in your Linux System

 ## Add Persistence to Live Raizo
-Use the "Extra" folder to add the persistence in Live Raizo
+Use the "Persistence" folder to add the persistence in Live Raizo